MMaDA-VLA: Large Diffusion Vision-Language-Action Model with Unified Multi-Modal Instruction and Generation: Experiments

-As shown in Fig.~\ref{fig:real}, we conduct real-world evaluations on an AgileX Piper 6-DoF robotic arm equipped with a 1-DoF gripper.
-A RealSense D435 provides third-person observations, while a dx200-2.8mm camera mounted on the gripper supplies wrist-view observations.
-In this paper, we evaluate \model across four experimental categories: (1) Simple pick-and-place task: the robot must pick up a specified object and place it into a designated container.
-To assess robustness to environmental changes, we introduce disturbances during execution, including distractor objects with similar appearance (e.g., a banana and a corn) and manual displacement of the target container.
-This setting evaluates the ability to understand natural language semantics in visual observations and to react to dynamic scene variations.
+As shown in Figure~\ref{fig:real}, we conduct real-world evaluations on an AgileX PiPER 6-DoF robotic arm equipped with a 1-DoF gripper.
+A RealSense D435 provides third-person observations, while a DX200-2.8mm camera mounted on the gripper provides wrist-view observations.
+We evaluate \model across four experimental categories: (1) Simple pick-and-place task: the robot must pick up a specified object and place it into a designated container.
+To assess robustness to environmental changes, we introduce disturbances during execution, including visually similar distractor objects (e.g., a banana and an ear of corn) and manual displacement of the target container.
+This setting evaluates the model's ability to ground natural-language semantics in visual observations and react to dynamic scene variations.
 (2) Precision stacking task: the robot is instructed to stack a block of a specified color onto another block of a specified color.
 This task requires accurate semantic understanding, precise grasping, and fine alignment during placement.
 (3) Complex storage task: the robot must open a drawer, pick up a specified object, place it inside the drawer, and then close the drawer.
-Beyond standard pick-and-place, this task involves rich drawer interactions (e.g., pulling, pushing, and rotational motions).
+Beyond standard pick-and-place operations, this task involves diverse drawer interactions (e.g., pulling, pushing, and rotational motions).
 The object set includes both rigid blocks and soft plush toys, assessing robustness to diverse object properties and grasping behaviors.
-(4) Long-horizon organizing task: the robot must organize the tabletop tableware, including two cups and three bowls.
+(4) Long-horizon organizing task: the robot must organize tableware on the tabletop, including two cups and three bowls.
 This long-horizon task requires coordinating multiple sequential manipulations, including repeated stacking and placement operations.
-The irregular geometries of cups and bowls further challenge the ability of the model to handle varied grasping and manipulation strategies.
-Overall, we collect 300 demonstrations for each task to fine-tune models.
+The irregular geometries of the cups and bowls further challenge the model's ability to handle varied grasping and manipulation strategies.
+Overall, we collect 300 demonstrations for each task to fine-tune the models.
 For evaluation, we run 30 trials per task and report the task success rate (\%).